New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 You haven't touched the rest of the car.

-Your AI spend is working against you.
-Engineers are faster, the bill is going up — and the revenue line hasn't moved.
+AI spend is up.
+Engineers are faster.
+Revenue hasn't moved.
 The reason is structural.

 $320M